 The NTA Leap Card is a reusable plastic smart card that can replace paper tickets for transport in Dublin and other key locations in Ireland.
 NTA sought a world-class partner to operate the Leap Card system on the authority’s behalf.
 The partner would have to pull together the myriad facets required to operate the ITS, handling the complexities associated with the core financial process management (FPM), IT systems management, contact center and card management functions.

-These include business process services: administering and processing sales and journey transactions; managing and reconciling financial clearinghouse and settlement transactions; servicing and maintaining all smart card master accounts; and reconciling general ledger and bank accounts.
+These include business process services for administering and processing sales and journey transactions; managing and reconciling financial clearinghouse and settlement transactions; servicing and maintaining all smart card master accounts; and reconciling general ledger and bank accounts.

 In addition, the partner would manufacture and distribute the smart cards to sales networks and print personalized smart cards, as well as operate the back-office systems, subsystems and configuration data.
 Recognizing that DXC brought the necessary industry experience, best-practice methodologies and collaborative partnership approach needed to make the system work, NTA awarded the ITS contract to DXC.